April Events and Workshops

 Grow to Learn Event: Indoor Garden Tour

 Interested in gardening, but don’t have any outdoor space?
 Join Grow to Learn staff and schools on an indoor gardening tour of Harlem!
-We’ll be stopping at PS 50m Vito Marcantonio, which is nearing completion on a beautiful greenhouse and hydroponics space indoors.
-Next, we’ll visit PS 208m Alain L. Locke Magnet School for Environmental Stewardship to see their great hydroponics classroom, constructed in conjunction with NY Sun Works.
-At both these sites, you’ll get inspired by two wonderful programs, and learn a bit more about how these indoor gardens and hydroponic science labs got started, what special considerations you should keep in mind for indoor gardening and farming, and where to receive funding for indoor projects!
+Unfortunately we will not be able to stop at PS 50 Vito Marcantonio anymore, but we'll still visit PS 208m Alain L. Locke Magnet School for Environmental Stewardship to see their great hydroponics classroom, constructed in conjunction with NY Sun Works.
+At this site, you’ll get inspired by a wonderful program, and learn a bit more about how indoor gardens and hydroponic science labs get started, what special considerations you should keep in mind for indoor gardening and farming, and where to receive funding for indoor projects!

 Due to space limitations, the tour will be capped at 30 participants.
 Tour participants will receive a free, 1-ride metrocard for use during this tour.
 Participants are encouraged, but not required, to attend the Indoor Garden Meet Up from 6:00-7:30 at the nearby Urban Garden Center.
 See the Indoor Garden Meet Up description for more details.